 What is the meaning of Chou energy?

-Its method relates to the Five Elements.
+Its method relates to the

 Yin and Yang are divided above and below.

-Insubstantiality and substantiality must be clearly distinguished.
+Substantial and insubstantial must be clearly distinguished.

-Joined in unbroken continuity,
+Joined in unbroken

 the opponent cannot resist the posture.

-Its explosive pounding is especially fearsome.
+pounding is especially fearsome.

-When one has mastered the six kinds of energy,
+When one has mastered the six kinds of

 the applications become unlimited.